-|Type:||Trad, 800 ft, 7 pitches, Grade III|
+|Type:||Trad, 800 ft (242 m), 7 pitches, Grade III|

 |FA:||FRA Jimmy Newberry and Phil Broscovak 2003|

-|Page Views:||16,134 total · 94/month|
+|Page Views:||26,006 total · 123/month|

-|Shared By:||phil broscovak on Feb 20, 2004|
+|Shared By:||phil broscovak on Feb 20, 2004 · Updates|

-|Admins:||Larry DeAngelo, Justin Johnsen|
+|Admins:||Larry DeAngelo, Aaron Mc, Justin Johnsen|

-Holds rip off and climbs have been and will continue to be permanently damaged due to climbers not respecting this phenomenon.
-After a heavy storm the rock will remain wet, sometimes for several days.
-PLEASE DO NOT CLIMB IN RED ROCKS during or after rain.
-A good rule of thumb is that if the ground near your climb is at all damp (and not powdery dry sand), then do not climb.
-There are many alternatives (limestone, granite, basalt, and plastic) nearby. ***** HUMAN WASTE ***** Human waste is one of the major issues plaguing Red Rocks.
-The Las Vegas Climbers Liaison Council identified this problem years ago and has worked to provide "wag bags" free of charge in several locations (Black Velvet, First Pullout, Kraft Mtn/Bouldering, The Gallery, and The Black Corridor).
+HUMAN WASTE Human waste is one of the major issues plaguing Red Rocks.
+The Las Vegas Climbers Liaison Council and the AAC provides free "wag bags" in several locations (Black Velvet, First Pullout, Kraft Mtn/Bouldering, The Gallery, and The Black Corridor).
 These bags are designed so that you can pack your waste out - consider bringing one to be part of your kit (just like your rope and shoes and lunch) no matter where you go.
-Once used, please dispose of them properly (do not throw them in the toilets at the parking areas).
-This project was funded primarily by the American Alpine Club
+Once used, please dispose of them properly (do not throw them in the toilets at the parking area).

 To descend, walk straight back to the Brownstone Wall and down Juniper Canyon back to the base of the climb.
 This is not a particularly difficult route, but it was one of the funnest days I have ever spent at Red Rocks.
 The awesome views of Crimson Chrysalis are reason enough to give this route a go.